Artists Space: Notable exhibitions and programming

-2000—2009

-In June 2003, Artists Space hosted a survey of architect Zaha Hadid’s work as part of the Architecture and Design Project series.
-The show featured both completed and conceptualized projects by Hadid, and coincided with the opening of her commissioned Price Arts Tower in Bartlesville, Oklahoma.

-From November to December 2003, Artists Space organized Superstudio: Life without Objects in collaboration with the Pratt Manhattan Gallery and the Storefront for Art and Architecture.
-The show explored the work of Superstudio, an Italian avant-garde architecture and design group that was influential to the radical period of the 1960s and 1970s in Italy.

-2010—2018

-In 2010, Artists Space hosted Danh Vō's first exhibition in the United States, entitled Autoerotic Asphyxiation.

 In 2011, Artists Space offered its resources to movements like Strike Debt and Working Artists and the Greater Economy (W.A.G.E.), holding a series of lectures and meeting inciting dialogue on art's indisputable relation to politics.
 Artists Space formed a research partnership with W.A.G.E that led to the development of W.A.G.E's current certification program, which credits non-profit art organizations that commit to paying artists fees that meet their minimum payment standards.

-In 2015, Artists Space presented a survey of Hito Steyerl's work from 2004 onwards, displayed across both its main gallery and Books & Talks location.
-The self-titled exhibition also encompassed lectures and film screenings, and also hosted various pieces of Steyerl's writing online.

 From January to March 2016, Artists Space hosted the exhibition 91020000 by Cameron Rowland, wherein Rowland purchased various units from an affordable manufacturing company named Corcraft that relies on underpaid prison labor.
-The exhibition title referred to the gallery's customer account number: 91020000.
-For another work, Disengorgement, Rowland purchased 90 shares of Aetna, who previously issued slave insurance to slaveowners in order to establish the “Reparations Purpose Trust.”
-The trust states that it is to be held until “the effective date of any official action by any branch of the United States government to make financial reparations for slavery.”
+For another work, Disengorgement, Rowland purchased 90 shares of Aetna, who previously issued slave insurance to slaveowners in order to establish the "Reparations Purpose Trust."
+The trust states that it is to be held until "the effective date of any official action by any branch of the United States government to make financial reparations for slavery."

 From September to December 2016, Decolonize This Place conducted a residency at Artists Space, where the Books & Talks location (55 Walker Street) functioned as a headquarters and meeting place for artists and organizers across New York City, many of whom were tied to decolonial resistance at national and global scales.

-In 2018, just before the closing of its 55 Walker Street location, Artists Space hosted Jack Smith: Art Crust of Spiritual Oasis, the first institutional retrospective of Jack Smith's work in over 20 years.